xbeat/Machine-Learning/README.md

 The type() function in Python returns the exact type of an object, but this rigid approach breaks polymorphism and inheritance principles.
 When working with derived classes or multiple valid types, type() comparisons fail to recognize valid subclass instances.

+## Understanding Support Vector Machines (SVM) for AI Classification

+Support Vector Machine Implementation from Scratch

+Support Vector Machine (SVM) is a powerful supervised learning algorithm that creates an optimal hyperplane to separate data points into distinct classes while maximizing the margin between them, ensuring robust classification performance and generalization capabilities.

 ## Building a Gradient Descent Optimizer from Scratch in Python

 Introduction to Gradient Descent